ocfu/ESPConsole/README.md

 # Examples
 [ESPConsole_min](https://github.com/ocfu/ESPConsole/tree/main/examples/ESPConsole_min)
 Bare minimum Arduino example.
-ESPConsole provides only at the serial port a command prompt with a minimum set of commands.
-To save additional space on in the flash (code in flash), you can use the compiler macro ```ESP_CONSOLE_NOWIFI```, this removes some WIFI specific code during compilation.
+The ESPConsole library provides a simple command-line terminal interface over the serial port with a minimal set of commands.
+To reduce the flash memory usage, you can define the compiler macro ESP_CONSOLE_NOWIFI.
+This will exclude Wi-Fi-specific code during compilation, saving space in the flash.

 ```cpp